ICWeiner/FEUP-FSI/LOGBOOK11.md

 ### Task 5: Launching a Man-In-The-Middle Attack

-In this task we can test how public-key encryption based on Certification Authority signature is capable to handle MITM attacks as long as the certification keys are not compromised.
+In this task we can test public-key encryption based on Certification Authority signature capability´s to handle MITM attacks as long as the certification keys are not compromised.
 For this, we need to setup a fake "www.fsi.com" changing the config file and the hosts folder.

 ![alt text](https://git.fe.up.pt/fsi/fsi2223/l11g03/-/raw/main/imgs/logbook11img14.png "Title")
 ![alt text](https://git.fe.up.pt/fsi/fsi2223/l11g03/-/raw/main/imgs/logbook11img15.png "Title")

 Now, we can rebuild docker and start apache once again.

-The server is running but when we try to acces it gives us a different warning:
+The server is running but when we try to access it gives us a different warning:

 ![alt text](https://git.fe.up.pt/fsi/fsi2223/l11g03/-/raw/main/imgs/logbook11img16.png "Title")
 ![alt text](https://git.fe.up.pt/fsi/fsi2223/l11g03/-/raw/main/imgs/logbook11img17.png "Title")

 This happens because we are trying to use the certificate we generate for "www.l11g03.com" with "www.fsi.com".
-Firefox can recognize that something is not right and gives us this warning.
+Firefox recognizes that something isn´t right and gives us this warning.

 The MITM attack was not successful.
-Browser could pick it up.
+The Browser was able to pick it up.

 ### Task 6: Launching a Man-In-The-Middle Attack with a Compromised CA